 This part of Old Road was then deemed to be part of Shotover Hill Place, so is listed under Shotover rather than Headington in censuses.

 The 1881 census shows the family still living in Old Road.
-William Kimber junior (8) was still at school, but was to leave the next year to start work as a bird-scarer, He had three younger brothers (two of whom curiously had the same forename at the same time, a fact confirmed by the parish register).
-These had been born at Quarry as follows: Thomas Percy (baptised at Horspath as simply Percy in 1875), Arthur Thomas Montague (baptised at Quarry in 1877), and Arthur (baptised at Quarry in 1880).
+William Kimber junior (8) was still at Headington Quarry National School, but was to leave the next year to start work as a bird-scarer, He had three younger brothers (two of whom curiously had the same forename at the same time, a fact confirmed by the parish register): Thomas Percy (baptised at Horspath as simply Percy in 1875), Arthur Thomas Montague (baptised at Quarry in 1877), and Arthur (baptised at Quarry in 1880).
 Another brother, Richard Thomas, had died aged six weeks in March 1876, and William’s sister, Ada Martha, had died aged 20 months in November 1880.
 William Kimber’s next and last sibling was another Ada Martha, born in 1886.

 2. Woodbine Cottages, Headington Hill